rashatwi/rashatwi/README.md

 ### Hi there 👋

-I'm a PhD student in the MolMD group at Stony Brook University looking into how data can be used to expedite materials design and discovery for energy storage applications.
-For this, I'm also developing new computational tools for predicting and optimizing materials properties.
+I'm a Research Scientist in the Medicinal Chemistry department at Biogen.
+My expertise is in computational chemistry and cheminformatics, focusing on quantum-chemical calculations, molecular dynamics simulations, high-throughput computational screening, and machine learning.
+While I am currently working on drug discovery, my previous and current research interests also include the design of new materials for energy storage and conversion applications.